|Nutrition Facts (per serving)|

 |Total Carbohydrate 41g||15%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Potato lefse, a paper-thin potato bread, is beloved by Norwegians and is best served warm with butter and sugar.
-Lefse-making is a learned skill, and cooks use special tools to prepare it—most often a large, electric round griddle along with a special rolling pin and a long stick to lift and place the thin-rolled lefse onto the hot griddle.
+Potato lefse, a paper-thin potato bread, is beloved by Norwegians and is made of potatoes, butter and shortening, heavy cream, and flour.
+Lefse-making is a learned skill, and cooks use special tools to prepare it—most often a large, electric round griddle, along with a special rolling pin and a long stick to lift and place the thin-rolled lefse onto the hot griddle.
+Lefse is best served warm with butter and sugar.

 Preheat oven to 175 F.

 Peel potatoes and cut into 1-inch pieces.
-Boil until tender and drain.
+Place in a pot, add cold water until covered and bring to a boil.
+Cook until tender and drain.
 Spread cooked potatoes on a baking sheet in one layer and place in preheated oven for 15 minutes.
-This helps remove moisture from the potatoes.
+(This helps remove moisture from the potatoes.)

-Use a ricer to rice cooked potatoes in a large bowl.
+Use a ricer to rice cooked potatoes into a large bowl.
 You should end up with about 4 cups of riced potatoes.